Helmholtz-UFZ/saqc/sphinx-doc/misc/title.rst

     * - |sacProc|
       - * modify your data by interpolations, corrections and transformations
         * calculate data products, such as residues or outlier scores
-        * automatically keep track of labeling history and label significance
     * - |sacMV|
       - * apply multivariate flagging function